Board of the Ottawa Public Library - Rules of Procedure By-Law

-- At the first or inaugural meeting of the Board in a new term, or upon appointment of a new Board, whichever is later, the Board shall select from amongst its Members, a Chair and Vice-Chair for a four-year period ending in December of the fourth year consistent with Council, in the following manner:
+- At the first or inaugural meeting of the Board in a new term, or upon appointment of a new Board, whichever is later, the Board shall select from amongst its Members, a Chair and Vice-Chair for a four-year period ending concurrent with the term of the Board, or until a successor is appointed, in the following manner:

 (a) The election of the Chair shall be conducted by the CEO and the election of the Vice-Chair shall be conducted by the Chair.